walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 grep -n python mytextfile

 # search for a filename ("mybadfilename" in the example) (case insensitive) in all files with the ending *.py and return the occurences together with the line number
-grep -in mybadfilename *.sas
+grep -in mybadfilename *.py
 ```

-In the last example, we have seen an example of a place holder. \*.sas denotes all files with a .sas ending.
+In the last example, we have seen an example of a place holder. \*.py denotes all files with a .py ending.

 ### Redirecting Output
-Some commands print an output to the screen.
-We might want to re-direct this output to a file.
-This can be done using `>` and `>>`. `>` creates a new file, `>>` appends to an existing file (or creates a new file if the file does not exist).
-For example we might want to re-direct the output of the `grep -in mybadfilename *.sas` command into a file:
+Some commands print to the screen.
+To re-direct the output to a file we can use `>` and `>>`. `>>` appends the output an existing file or creates a new file if the file does not exist.
+In contrast, `>` always creates a new file.
+If a file with the same name already exists, it overwrites it.
+Here is an example of how to re-direct the output of the `grep -in mybadfilename *.py` command to a file:
 ```
 # creates new file; if file exists, overwrites it
 mycommand > mytextfile
 # example:
-grep -in mybadfilename *.sas > myoutputfile
+grep -in mybadfilename *.py > myoutputfile

-# appends to file; if myoutputfile does not exists, it creates it
+# appends output to file; if myoutputfile does not exist yet, creates it
 mycommand >> mytextfile
 # exammple:
-grep -in mybadfilename *.sas >> myoutputfile
+grep -in mybadfilename *.py >> myoutputfile
 ```
-If in addition to re-directing the output to the file, we also want to have the output on the screen, we can use `| tee`.
+If in addition to re-directing the output to the file, we **also** want to print the output to the screen, we can use `| tee`.
 Note, that the complete command needs to appear before the `|`.
 ```
 # print output to screen plus re-direct to file
 mycommand | tee myoutputfile

 # example:
-grep -in mybadfilename *.sas | tee myoutputfile
+grep -in mybadfilename *.py | tee myoutputfile
 ```

+In the previous example, we have seen the usage of the pipe (|) command.
+What does it do?
-`|` let's you re-direct output into functions which expect their input to come after the function call.
-An example: Calling `grep` on a filename requires the syntax `grep sth filename`.
-But you might have a programm returning output and want to grep for sth in this output.
-You can do this by using the `|`.
+`|` re-directs output into functions which normally take their input "from the right", so expect the input to come after the function call.
+An example: As demonstrated previously, `grep` requires the syntax `grep sth filename`.
+However you might have a programm returning output and want to grep for sth in this output.
+This is where the '|' comes into play.
 For example, `ps aux` shows all processes running on your system.
-You might want to search for a process containing a certain string, e.g. launch_.
+You might want to search for a process containing a certain string, e.g. launch\_.
+This is how you do it:
 ```
 # grep for the string launch_ in the output of ps aux
 ps aux | grep launch_